baiiplus/QuestsMatrix/README.md

 # SmartAssets
-A Dapp for P2P market on NEO
+A Dapp for P2P market place, implementation on NEO

 Core function
 1) Tokenization of Assets